bernatferragut/philotechno/philoTekno-1a.md

 Would be great to create a small course on that for early ages and HS students with different platforms

+---
+# Teaching about Data

-Relating to the difference between data discovery in:
+When devloping content about data introduction and discovery it is important to remember the difference between data in:
-* Data Science
+* Data Science - Statistics - Probabilites - %
-* Computer Science
+* Computer Science - Types - Structures - Objects
 It is important to distinguish the fact that data playing a central role on both disciplines the one that is closes to KCJ is the Computer Science:
 * Data types
 * Data structures
 * Internet - Data objects

+---
+# Inner Data Diamond

+* Teach| Perform
+* Crypto | Dev
+* Big | Hodl
+**PHILO | TEKNO**
+* Small | Trade
+* Dev | MediArt
+* Meditation | Spirit